dscalzi/SkyChanger/README.md

 **/SkyChanger <#>** | Change the color of your personal sky using a packet number. | `skychanger.changesky.self` **/SkyChanger <#> [player]** | Change the sky color for a specific player.
 The player argument may either be a name or UUID. | `skychanger.changesky.others`
 **/SkyChanger <#> [@​a]** | Change the sky color for everyone online. | `skychanger.changesky.all`
+**/SkyChanger freeze/unfreeze** | Freeze/unfreeze yourself. | `skychanger.freeze.self`
+**/SkyChanger freeze/unfreeze [player]** | Freeze/unfreeze a specific player. | `skychanger.freeze.others`
+**/SkyChanger freeze/unfreeze [@​a]** | Freeze/unfreeze everyone online. | `skychanger.freeze.all`
 **/SkyChanger reload** | Reload the configuration file. | `skychanger.reload`
 **/SkyChanger version** | Display plugin version information. | -

+The freeze command only freezes the player's client and it stays frozen until there is a packet update that will effectively unfreeze them.
+This means that they will not be protected or immune on the server and will still be subject to damage.
+A freeze is not harmful, as the only observable affect is unloading chunks on a client and rendering them unable to move.
+The unfreeze command will unfreeze the player, however sometimes the chunks may not reload.
+In order to force reload them you may use the keybind `F3 + A`.
+A player will also be automatically unfrozen if they teleport somewhere (for example to spawn or their home).
+As always the best way for a player to be fully unfrozen is to relog.
+Freezing only appears to work in the Overworld.

 Command usage messages are tailored to the permission level of each user.
 For example, if a user only had the permission `skychanger.changesky.self`, the usage message they would see is `/SkyChanger <#>`.
 If a user had the permission `skychanger.changesky.*`, the usage message would be `/SkyChanger <#> [player | @​a]`.
 Further, if a user only had the permission `skychanger.changesky.others`, the usage message would be displayed as `/SkyChanger <#> <player>`